Chapter 42

 Chapter 43: Unexpected Encounters and Social Boundaries

-Two days later, Dorothea drives into Middlemarch alone to find Lydgate.
-He is at the New Hospital.
-She calls at his house — and finds a visitor already there.
+Two days later Dorothea drives into Middlemarch alone to find Lydgate at the New Hospital, and at his house discovers she is not the only visitor with urgent questions.